BLSQ/iaso/README.md

 Translations
 ------------

-There are a some user facing text in the Django side and they requiere translations.
+There are a some user facing text in the Django side, and they require translations.
 For examples the login and reset password email and their page.
-These are handled separatly and differently from the JS frontend translations, and are storer in the folder `hat/locale/`
+These are handled separately and differently from the JS frontend translations, and are storer in the folder `hat/locale/`

-We only require translatations for the html and e-mail template. not the python code (e.g. strings on model or the admin), stuff that the end users are going to see directly.
+We only require translations for the html and e-mail template. not the python code (e.g. strings on model or the admin), stuff that the end users are going to see directly.

-When modifying or adding new strings that require translation, use the following command to regenerate the translatios file:
+When modifying or adding new strings that require translation, use the following command to regenerate the translations file:

 ```manage.py makemessages --locale=fr --extension txt --extension html```